geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

-delete the `version-bootloader` and `version-baseband` lines in `device/samsung/crespo/board-info.txt` or `device/samsung/crespo4g/board-info.txt` or `device/samsung/maguro/board-info.txt`
+delete the `version-bootloader` and `version-baseband` lines in `device/samsung/crespo/board-info.txt` or `device/samsung/crespo4g/board-info.txt` or `device/samsung/maguro/board-info.txt` or `device/samsung/toro/board-info.txt`

-(*) As a note, radio version D720SPRKH1 for Nexus S 4G sometimes erroneously reports version D720SPRKE1.
-If this is the case for your Nexus S 4G, you can locally modify the version-baseband line in `device/samsung/crespo4g/board-info.txt` accordingly.
+(*) As a note, bootloader version D720SPRKE1 for Nexus S 4G erroneously reports version D720SPRKE1 as the baseband version instead of the true baseband version after flashing a new baseband firmware.
+To make it report the proper version again, the phone needs to be powered down, then booted all the way to Android, then rebooted to the bootloader.

+## Activating the CDMA radio ##

+On the CDMA variant of the Motorola Xoom, the CDMA radio needs to be manually re-activated after each factory reset.

+    $ adb shell su root radiooptions 8 *22899